sirisian/ecmascript-types/decoratorreplacement-rationale.md

 assignments rather than reading the prose.

-Closing it settled something the prose had implied and never said: a token a decorator COPIED keeps the Span it arrived with, and only a token it CREATED is attributed to the decorator.
+Closing it settled something the prose had implied and never said: a token a decorator COPIED keeps the SourceSpan it arrived with, and only a token it CREATED is attributed to the decorator.
 That is what makes a diagnostic inside generated code point at the macro rather than at the splice.